NehaNikhare/NETFLIX-CLONNING/README.md

 - TMDB API as Special text
 - Docker credentials as Username & Password
 - SonarQube Login and IP addr that are in the command you copied before in 'Create Project SQ' stage as Special texts
+- Github Credentials fot the repo where you put your manifetst files

+So basically when we push the Image to the DockerHUB, the pipeline going to change the deployment manifest file to the right build number of the image, so can ArgoCD sync and pull the new version of the image and deploy it.

 #### !!
 Remember to modify the names in the Jenkinsfile so they can be appropriate with the credentials and ENV !!